 How many classes should I plan to take?

 Due to homework assignments and the full schedule, we recommend enrolling in two classes and using the additional class period for study and homework.

 Will I have homework?

 May I change class selections after I’ve enrolled?

 Changes to class selections are permitted until April 15 for Ohio Camp, after which a $25 fee will be charged.
 Desired changes should be directed to the registrar via the Contact Us page.
 Changes requested by instructors during the camp week will incur no charge.

 What choir will I sing in?

 SCMC campers participate in both a mixed choir and mass mixed choir.
 Choir members complete a questionnaire (choir rubric) which guides the process of creating balanced choirs.
-Students may also participate in the Men’s and Women’s choirs if they care to do so.
 See the Choirs page for more details about the choirs.